cathymonkey/infoScience/Journal.md

 *Q:What should be some behaviours (at least 3) that we will need to include in our simulation to be a realistic approximation of the current situation in the world?
 Explain.*

-1) Health conditions of individuals;
+1 Health conditions of individuals; - we can use different colors to represent the person is healthy or infected.
-2) conditions of being contracted;
+2 conditions of being contracted;- we can assume if an infected person met with another person in a room for a certain time or for many times, then another person is going to be infected.
-3) graphs that shows the speed of spreading out the virus and the number of the infected population;
+3 graphs that shows the speed of spreading out the virus and the number of the infected population;
-4) different population densities in different parts of the world.
+4 different population densities in different parts of the world.

-3. What question do I have?
+**3. What question do I have?**

 Temporaily not.